 NLM's outreach programs are essential to MLA and AAHSL membership and to the profession.
-Through the National Network of Libraries of Medicine (NN/LM), with over 6,300 members in communities nationwide, these activities educate medical librarians, health professionals and the general public about NLM's services and train them in the most effective use of these services.
-The NN/LM promotes educational outreach for public libraries, secondary schools, senior centers and other consumer-based settings, and its emphasis on outreach to underserved populations helps reduce health disparities among large sections of the American public.
+Through the National Network of Libraries of Medicine (NN/LM), with over 6,400 members in communities nationwide, the NN/LM educates medical librarians, health professionals and the general public about NLM's services and trains them in the most effective use of these services.
+Beginning with the 2016-2021 funding cycle, the NN/LM includes Coordinating Offices that will independently support Network activities by providing technical expertise, planning, and coordination, and serve as the Network's central point of contact to reduce redundancy of effort throughout the Network.

+The NN/LM serves the public by promoting educational outreach for public libraries, secondary schools, senior centers and other consumer-based settings, and its emphasis on outreach to underserved populations helps reduce health disparities among large sections of the American public.
 NLM's "Partners in Information Access" program improves access by local public health officials to information which prevents, identifies and responds to public health threats and ensures every public worker has electronic health information services that protect the public's health.

 NLM's MedlinePlus provides consumers with trusted, reliable health information on more than 900 topics in English and Spanish.
-It has become a top destination for those seeking information on the Internet, attracting more than 1.6 million visitors daily.
+It has become a top destination for those seeking information on the Internet, attracting more than 3 million visitors daily.
 NLM has continued to make enhancements to MedlinePlus, with selected materials now available in forty other languages.
-New versions of MedlinePlus and MedlinePlus en español have been released and have been optimized for easier use on mobile phones and tablets; they also have all the content that is found on the MedlinePlus and MedlinePlus en español websites.
+New versions of MedlinePlus and MedlinePlus en español have been released and have been optimized for easier use on mobile phones and tablets.
 Other products and services that benefit public health and wellness include the NIH MedlinePlus Magazine and NIH MedlinePlus Salud, available in doctors' offices nationwide, and NLM's MedlinePlus Connect-a utility which enables clinical care organizations to implement links from their electronic health records systems to relevant patient education materials in MedlinePlus.